LAGkitty/Snap-tap-python/README.md

-get python (i use 3.11 version) go to command prompt (windows one) and type this in pip install keyboard download the file and open it
+get python (i use 3.11 version) go to command prompt (windows one) and type this in pip install keyboard download "Snappy.py" file and open it
 BOOM and done